melissadiep94/dog_breeds_project/README.md

 ```
 dog_breeds_df = pf.breeds('dog', return_df = True)
 ```
 *  Outputted pandas dataframe for cleaning and transformation.
 Below see an example of the original Dogs List dataframe.
+Note that there were many other available fields not pictured.

  <img width="1403" alt="pet_finder_clean" src="https://user-images.githubusercontent.com/53684246/130917374-05212b4f-d604-4a5d-b391-b42a53bc2fed.png">